Back

 WHY IT MATTERED

 Generation alone wasn't enough every long-form piece needs editing.
 If users had to copy text into Google Docs to refine, the value of in-app generation collapsed.
-The editing experience had to be production-ready, not a fallback.

 HOW I SOLVED IT